int128/httpstub/README.md

         3: 3
 ```

-The stub will serve following body on the request `GET /users/1`:
+The stub will return the following response on the request `GET /users/1`:

 ```json
 {